carlhoerberg/carlhoerberg.github.com/source/_posts/2012-03-29-run-jruby-on-heroku.markdown

 A lot of different hacks has existed for a while now to run [JRuby](http://jruby.org) on [Heroku](http://www.heroku.com) but thanks a new Heroku feature called [build packs](https://devcenter.heroku.com/articles/buildpacks) is now easy to implement and run your own runtime on Heroku.

-I did therefore create a build pack which downloads JRuby, install Bundler and run ```bundler install```.
-After that it behaves exactly like a normal Heroku Ruby application.
+I did therefore create a build pack which basically downloads JRuby, install Bundler and run ```bundle install```.
+After that it behaves exactly like a normal Heroku Ruby application!

 ``` sh Create a JRuby backed Heroku app
 $ heroku create -s cedar --buildpack https://github.com/carlhoerberg/heroku-buildpack-jruby.git
 ```

-Read more about the JRuby build pack at [github.com/carlhoerberg/heroku-buildpack-jruby](https://github.com/carlhoerberg/heroku-buildpack-jruby), or look at an example project: [github.com/carlhoerberg/heroku-jruby-example](https://github.com/carlhoerberg/heroku-jruby-example), which is deployed here: [blazing-stone-2233.herokuapp.com/](http://blazing-stone-2233.herokuapp.com/).
+Read more about the JRuby build pack at [github.com/carlhoerberg/heroku-buildpack-jruby](https://github.com/carlhoerberg/heroku-buildpack-jruby)

+Take a look at an example application here: [github.com/carlhoerberg/heroku-jruby-example](https://github.com/carlhoerberg/heroku-jruby-example)